dbmcclain/Astronomy/README.md

 ```
 ---

 Your observatory location and time zone should be set in Observatory.lisp.
+These values are used in several places for default values when, e.g., you haven't specified a location longitude, or a time zone offset.
 ```
 *qth-lon* - longitude (+E, -W)